Did you heard the name of the Guitar Brand whose Guitars sells out within a couple of days as soon as it gets stock up?

 If you were not living under a rock then you probably have heard the name "Firefly Guitars".

 Firefly Guitars is one of the most hyped guitar brands in today’s market and luckily for all for the good reasons.

-This is not any kind of hype up article for the Firefly Guitar.
+This is not any kind of hype up post for the Firefly Guitar.

-But it took me more than 6 month to get my hands on these guitar even when I personally reached one of the close guy to provide me one of their famous model – “ ES 335 Style Guitar ”
+But it took me more than 6 months to get my hands on these guitar even when I personally reached one of the close guy to provide me one of their famous model the – “ ES 335 Style Guitar ”

 It’s nearly impossible to get your hands on if you going to get it first time.